 Equinor third quarter 2022

-/EIN News/ -- Equinor (OSE: EQNR, NYSE: EQNR) delivered adjusted earnings* of USD 24.3 billion and USD 6.72 billion after tax in the third quarter of 2022.
+Equinor (EQNREQNR delivered adjusted earnings* of USD 24.3 billion and USD 6.72 billion after tax in the third quarter of 2022.
 Net operating income was USD 26.1 billion and the net income was reported at USD 9.37 billion.

 Strategic and industrial developments: